 The stages of the wish journey

 The wish journey starts with a referral.
 Make-A-Wish accepts referrals from children themselves, parents, family members, and medical professionals.
 Once a child is referred to Make-A-Wish, we check the eligibility criteria to make sure the child is eligible for receiving a wish.
+The child’s treating doctor determines whether the child is medically eligible.

 How to contribute to a wish